Azure/service-fabric-mesh-preview/docs/conceptual-docs/container-group-set-quickstart.md

 For each CGS instance, you can check its status as well as the logs coming from the containers in the CGS.

-1. Check status for instance <X>
+1. Check status for a CGS instance

 	```cli
 	az sbz cgs instance --resource-group <resourceGroupName> --name <cgsName> --instance-name <instanceName>
 	```

-2. Check the logs for instance <X>
+2. Check the logs for each container instance in a CGS

 	```cli
 	az sbz cgs logs --resource-group <resourceGroupName> --name <cgsName> --instance-name <instanceName> --container-name <containerName>